Tempo FM

-Tempo FM is the local community radio station for Wetherby, Boston Spa, as well as the surrounding villages in the West Yorkshire and North Yorkshire areas.
+Tempo FM is the local community radio station for Wetherby, Boston Spa and the surrounding villages in the West Yorkshire and North Yorkshire areas.
 The radio station mainly plays easy listening music and is run entirely by volunteers as a "Not for Profit" company.

 Background

 The radio station was the idea of Bob Preedy who applied for the licence.
 With the help of a team of volunteers, it commenced broadcasting on 107.4 MHz on 11 September 2006 in Wetherby, West Yorkshire.
-The station plays easy listening music, during weekdays with specialist live and recorded programmes during the evenings.
+The station plays easy listening music, during the day with specialist live and recorded programmes during the evenings.
 A wide range of music is played during the evenings, weekends and Bank Holidays presented by many local presenters.
 The radio station is funded partly by advertising, supplemented by donations and grants.
-The current Programme Controller is Steve France, who is also a member of the management team comprising:- Alan Everard, Eric Ovenden, Jon Beeson and Mike Davison.
+The current Programme Controller is Steve France, who is also a member of the management team comprising:- Alan Everard, Eric Ovenden, Jon Beeson, Simon Suter and Mike Davison.

 In November 2011, Tempo FM presenter Wayne Bavin set a record by presenting a 60-hour-long radio show, raising some £1800 for "Children in Need" and beating the record set by Chris Moyles of Radio 1 by several hours.
-Similar broadcasting attempts have been made and all are subject to final confirmation by Guinness.
+Similar broadcasting attempts have been made and all are subject to final confirmation by Guinness World Records.

-The current licence period for Tempo FM expires on 10 September 2026.
+The current licence period for Tempo FM expires on 10 September 2036.

 Broadcast Area

 The station was originally based at the Engine Shed, Wetherby.
 In October 2012 it moved to new purpose built studios in the One Stop Centre in Westgate, Wetherby.
-At the same time it moved its transmitter to higher ground near Collingham.
+At the same time it moved its transmitter to higher ground overlooking Collingham.
 It covers Wetherby, Boston Spa, Collingham, Tadcaster, and Harewood, the station can also be heard in many places in the neighbouring county of North Yorkshire.
 The station also 'streams' on-line around the world.
+In June of 2025 it was awarded an Ofcom licence to provide a small scale DAB multiplex service covering the area.
+It is planned to bring this on-air towards the end of 2025.